rust-lang/reference/src/expressions/operator-expr.md

 Warning:
 This interacts with the Rust memory model, which is still under development.
 A pointer obtained from this cast may suffer additional restrictions even if it is bitwise equal to a valid pointer.
-Dereferencing such a pointer may be <a href="../behavior-considered-undefined.md">undefined behavior</a> if aliasing rules are not followed.
+Dereferencing such a pointer may be [undefined behavior] if aliasing rules are not followed.

 </div>